 Some weeks ago, we posted an article about the lack of Remmina package in Debian 9 “Stretch”.
 At that time, it seemed that a solution was easy to achieve.
 Sadly, we were wrong.
-We are still working with our Debian friends to get a working Remmina in Debian 9 by backports, but… it’s a long way (if you want rock ‘n’roll).
+We are still working with our Debian friends to get Remmina working in Debian 9 by using backports.

-Indeed, we are still receiving a lot of email, asking us how to get Remmina on Debian 9.
-As we are writing this blog post, there are three way, each one of them has pros and cons.
+A lot of e-mails arrive asking how to get Remmina installed on Debian 9.
+There are three ways, each with pros and cons.

 First: compile it

-Follow the guide on our wiki – it works on Intel, must change some details for ARM.
-That’s the hard way, but it simply works!
+Follow the guide on the wiki – it works on x86_64, with some tweaks needed for ARM.

 Second: snap it

-Download the snap package, again see our wiki.
+Download the Snap package, consult the wiki.
 It works well, but there are currently three major problems:

-One of our developers is working to pack Remmina in an AppImage package.
-The things are going quite well (we don’t need to wait for someone else but us! 😉 ), and we think we can release it soonish!
-Easy and fast, this will be the best way to install Remmina in Debian 9, without significant cons – until backports.
+One of our developers is working on a Remmina AppImage package.
+This will be the best way to install Remmina in Debian 9, without significant cons – until backports.